27 Habits to Develop the Growth Mindset in Your Life

 9. Don’t Look to Others for Approval

-Focus more on self-acceptance and don’t worry about what other people are thinking.
-Trust yourself and recognize you’re the only person who will always be around, which means you’re the only person that you really need to impress.
+Focus more on self-acceptance and don’t worry about other people's thoughts.
+Trust yourself and recognize you’re the only person who will always be around, which means you’re the only person you really need to impress.

 10. Act With Authenticity